View Space: Learning Representation across Arbitrary Graphs: The View Space

-by stacking the C propagated node-feature matrices along a new axis of size C. \end{definition}
+where $[\cdot]_{c=1}^C$ denotes the operation that stacks the $C$ propagated node-feature matrices along a new third dimension, forming the node-feature-view tensor $\tX$. \end{definition}

-Introducing the new axis re-organizes the representation: each node-feature entry $(n,f)$ becomes a $C$-dimensional vector that captures how it appears across different views.
-The graph is therefore described by $N \times F$ such vectors, all sharing the same $C$-dimensional space.
-We call each vector a \emph{view vector}, and the space they reside as \emph{view space}, defined below:
+Introducing the new axis re-organizes the representation such that each node-feature entry $(n,f)$ is associated with a $C$-dimensional vector capturing its responses across different views.
+The graph is therefore represented by $N \times F$ such vectors, all embedded in a shared $C$-dimensional space.
+We refer to each such vector as a \emph{view vector}, and to the space they inhabit as the \emph{view space}, defined below:

-\begin{definition}[View Vector] For each node-feature pair $(n,f)$ in the graph, the \textbf{view vector} $\vv_{n,f} \in \mathbb{R}^C$ is the vector obtained by slicing the tensor $\tX$ along its third dimension, i.e., $\vv_{n,f} = \tX_{n,f,:}$. \end{definition}
+\begin{definition}[View Vector] For each node-feature pair $(n,f)$ in a graph, the view vector $\vv_{n,f} \in \mathbb{R}^C$ is the vector obtained by slicing the node-feature-view tensor $\tX$ along its third dimension, i.e., $\vv_{n,f} = \tX_{n,f,:}$. \end{definition}

-\begin{definition}[View Space] The \textbf{view space} is the vector space $\mathbb{R}^C$ in which the set of all view vectors $\{\vv_{n,f}\}$ resides.
-Each coordinate axis in this space corresponds to a specific view finder. \end{definition}
+\begin{definition}[View Space] The view space is the vector space $\mathbb{R}^C$ in which the set of all view vectors $\{\vv_{n,f}\}$ resides.
+Each coordinate axis corresponds to a specific view finder. \end{definition}

-Since the size $C$ and ordering of a view vector are determined solely by the predefined set of view finders, any graph—regardless of its number of nodes or features—can be represented in the view space by $N \times F$ view vectors of dimension $C$, as illustrated in \Cref{fig:fig1} (left).
+Since the number $C$ and the ordering of elements in view vectors are determined solely by the predefined set of view finders, any graph---regardless of its number of nodes or features---can be represented in the view space by $N \times F$ view vectors of dimension $C$, as illustrated in \Cref{fig:view_space}.
 This provides graphs a standardized input format with shareable space, analogous to those in \ac{NLP} and \ac{CV}.